NCSU-IEEE-Robotics/.github/profile/readme.md

 <br>

 # Join Us
+We always welcome new members of *any background;* we'll help you learn whatever you want or need to know and don't expect you to have any experience or be an ECE student to participate. <br>
+And don't require any applications or heavy time commitments; your classes come first, and we're here to have fun after!

 You can join our club and view our organization roster via the **[NCSU Get Involved portal](https://getinvolved.ncsu.edu/organization/ieee)**

 Be sure to join our **[Discord server!](https://discord.gg/w67fRx7bdP)** It's our main hub of communication